nascentdigital/hackeryou-masterclass-notes/session4/Services.md

 units of work a message queue can be useful.
 Instead of a classic request - response interaction, a server can take a request the sends a message to a message queue.

-The sole responsibility of another service can be to just keep pulling messages off the queue and do the work to process them before moving on to the next message in the queue.
+Another service then has the sole responsibility of pulling messages off the queue and doing the work to process them before moving on to the next message in the queue.

 These worker services can then be scaled up dynamically based on the length of the queue to account for increased demand.

-###### Multithreading
+#### Multithreading

 When dealing with size scalability issues, sometimes the simplest solution is to start a new process on the same server to execute some